cemalokten/fac-application-website/README.md

 ## 🌍 Project overview

 This read-me documents my application website for the Founders and Coders (FAC) 2021 Autumn Cohort.
 I designed it to full fill the requirements set by FAC.
-I also wanted to create a website from scratch using the HTML, CSS and JavaScript I have learnt over the past few months.

 It gave me an opportunity to put into words why I want to learn more about coding and a join the FAC Autumn cohort. 🍁

 ## 📔 Contents